42 Best places to visit in the Scottish Highlands

 Inverary Castle was used in the filming of Downton Abbey and is a beautiful fairytale castle of turrets and towers You can tour the castle and see the swords used at Culloden, Brown Bess muskets, Lochaber axes and 18th-century Scottish broadsword.
 The State Dining Room and Tapestry Drawing Room contain magnificent French tapestries which were woven especially for the Castle, fabulous examples of Scottish, English and French furniture and countless other precious artworks

-Best time to visit the Highlands
+When is the best time to visit the Scottish Highlands?

 The shoulder period from April to September is perfect to visit the Highlands and avoid the cold winter temperatures.
 June to September is midge season along with tourists and best to avoid both.